 OKRA – It’s a green vegetable in the form of little pipes with small seeds inside.
-Not everybody is a fan of this veggie, at least I am not, since when you cook it, it produces a sort of slimy juice which feels kind of funny in the mouth.. but maybe that’s just me 🙂
+Not everybody is a fan of this veggie, at least I am not since when you cook it, it produces a sort of slimy juice which feels kind of funny in the mouth.. but maybe that’s just me 🙂

 GUAVA- When it’s guava season you can find it everywhere, it blooms almost all year round but especially in spring when warmer weather kicks in.

-CASSAVA – Cassava is another root vegetable which is also called yucca or tapica or manioc, it originates in Brasil but the Jamaican variety is a very popular root as it grows in less fertile grounds very easily.
+CASSAVA – Cassava is another root vegetable which is also called yucca or tapioca or manioc, it originates in Brasil but the Jamaican variety is a very popular root as it grows in less fertile grounds very easily.
 It resembles the sweet potato or Yam, and it is eaten fried or boiled or if processed, they take out the water and create a cassava flour, which is mixed with water and the dough and cooked to make cassava flatbreads.

-SOUR SOP – It is known as the cancer killer fruit most of all, for its properties, among other qualities.
+SOURSOP – It is known as the cancer killer fruit most of all, for its properties, among other qualities.
 I haven’t verified that, but it ‘s definitely a tasty sweet fruit either in juice or eating the pulp.
-It’s native in latin america and widespread all over the caribbean and Mexico.
+It’s native in Latin America and widespread all over the Caribbean and Mexico.